Hi, thanks for stopping by my website.

 As a registered dietitian nutritionist, I show people how food can be enjoyed and that healthful eating is pleasurable — all on the same fork.
 I believe having good food in your life makes your life better.
 I want delicious food that helps me LiveBest by nourishing body and mind…feeding my soul.
+The tagline of LiveBest is you must be present to win.
+That means showing up in your own life to live the life you want.
+Food nourishes you, but you can also feed your soul so that you set yourself up to have more of the good stuff.
 If you want that too, you’re in the right spot.
 I know most people will never see a dietitian, but many are hungry for nutrition advice.
 You’ve got an expert at your fingertips!

 I enjoy discovering local foods and am always on the lookout for my next best bite.
 I’ve visited more than 27 countries and 45 states.
 I led tours to Italy where I taught the art of ordering and eating gelato.
 Hazelnut is my favorite flavor.
 I am an adventurous beginning knitter, an explorer in the kitchen, a voracious reader, and an over-active planner.